atharvpote/atharvpote/README.md

-- 👋 Hi, I’m @atharvpote
+# 👋 Hi, I’m Atharv

-- 👀 I’m interested in ...
+- 👨‍💻 I’m a Frontend Developer who loves making high-quality websites and applications.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Next JS
-- 💞️ I’m looking to collaborate on ...
+- 💭 Ask me anything related to Javascript/Typescript
-- 📫 How to reach me ...
+- 📫 How to reach me: atharvpote@gmail.com

 <!---
 atharvpote/atharvpote is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.